A Guide to Prescription Drug Addiction Treatment & Rehab

 If pre-existing conditions are not treated, it will simply compromise the success of the intervention and any efforts applied thereafter.
 A medical assessment is performed by a GP or a qualified counsellor using the appropriate screening tools.

-Drug detox is the process whereby the use of the drug is slowly reduced and stopped.
-During drug detox, clients will experience withdrawal symptoms.
+A prescription drug detox is the process whereby the use of the drug is slowly reduced and stopped.
+During detox, clients will experience withdrawal symptoms.
 Withdrawal is the body’s attempt to adjust to the absence of the drug or substance.
 It can cause discomfort; however, with the support of experienced rehabilitation and drug treatment staff, withdrawal symptoms can be managed.

 The core of addiction treatment and recovery is rehabilitative therapy.
 Rehabilitation from prescription medication involves counselling in which deep-rooted issues such as trauma, anxiety, past abuse, and depression are uncovered.
 There are different types of therapeutic modalities that are part of the rehabilitation process: